top of page

 Understanding and Healing Anxious Attachment

-But this isn’t a personality quirk or some hopeless defect.
+But this isn’t a personality quirk or a hopeless defect.
 Anxious attachment is a wound, not a weakness.
 It masquerades as love but is fueled by fear.
-And if you’ve found yourself clinging tighter to someone, obsessing over every word or gesture just to feel safe, you’re familiar with how exhausting that dance can be—for both of you.
+If you find yourself clinging tighter to someone, obsessing over every word or gesture just to feel safe, you know how exhausting that dance can be—for both of you.

 What Is Anxious Attachment?

-Attachment theory, which originated in the work of John Bowlby and Mary Ainsworth, posits that the bonds you form as an infant shape how you interact with relationships as an adult.
-If care was consistent and soothing, you likely developed a secure attachment style.
-But if love came with mixed signals or unpredictability, survival instincts kick in and create what psychologists call anxious attachment.
+Attachment theory, developed by John Bowlby and Mary Ainsworth, suggests that the bonds you form as an infant shape how you interact in adult relationships.
+If you received consistent and soothing care, you likely developed a secure attachment style.
+But if love came with mixed signals or unpredictability, survival instincts kicked in, leading to what psychologists call anxious attachment.

-This attachment style is rooted in the fear of abandonment.
-A child with an unreliable caregiver adapts by hyper-vigilantly pursuing love and reassurance, hoping their efforts will be enough to make the connection stick.
+This attachment style is rooted in a fear of abandonment.
+A child with an unreliable caregiver learns to hyper-vigilantly pursue love and reassurance, hoping their efforts will be enough to bond securely.
 The result?
 A deep-seated belief that love is conditional, fleeting, and something you must fight to keep.

 Core Characteristics of Anxious Attachment

-• Fear of rejection: A constant sense that partners are pulling away.
+• Fear of rejection: A constant sense that partners are pulling away from you.

 • Hypervigilance: Analyzing every text, tone of voice, or facial expression.

-• Reassurance-seeking: Repeatedly asking, “Are we okay?” because the silence feels loud.
+• Reassurance-seeking: Repeatedly asking, “Are we okay?” because silence feels deafening.

-• Swinging between highs and lows: One moment, you feel euphoric from their affection, the next, devastated by their absence or perceived indifference.
+• Highs and lows: One moment, you feel euphoric from their affection; the next, you’re devastated by their absence or perceived indifference.

 • Negative self-perception: Believing you aren’t “enough” or blaming yourself for relationship stress.